preciofishbone/OmniaFx/docs/tutorials/omnia-learn/omnia-feature/README.md

 # Omnia Feature

+## Feature scopes

+There are 3 main Feature scopes: Tenant, Business Profile and App Instance.
+You could find more information about it below.

 ## Feature with C# (Feature with handler)

-This type of feature will interact with a `feature handler`, aka a queue job, in worker.
-Every time user click on activate/upgrade/deactive the feature, it will send a queue message to `feature handler` and wait for the job to complete.
+This type of feature will interact with a `feature handler` (aka a queue job) in Worker.
+When you activate/upgrade/deactive the feature, it will send a queue message to `feature handler` and wait for the handler job to complete.
 For example:

 - TestFeature.manifest.ts

     ```ts
     Composer
-        .registerManifest(new Guid(test-feature-guid))
+        .registerManifest(new Guid({TEST-FEATURE-GUID}))
         .registerFeature
         ({
             version: "1.0.0",